 1920s to 1930s: Wild, Wild, Western

 Jeans as workwear continued throughout the 1920s and 1930s, especially in the American West among miners, cowboys, and laborers.
 But it wasn't until Hollywood took this trend to the silver screen with its Western films that jeans entered mainstream culture.
-On the fashion front, Levi's® became the first item of clothing to have a designer label (its signature red tab) on the outside.
-And Vogue featured its first model in denim on the cover in the '30s, hinting that jeans could perhaps be a fashion statement and not just sensible clothes for working folk.
+On the fashion front, Levi's® first used its designer label (the signature red tab) on the outside.

 1950s: Cool Blue